Canon 1D Mark IV vs Fujifilm X-H1

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The X-H1 has a touchscreen, while the 1D Mark IV has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the X-H1 uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the X-H1 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The X-H1 supports UHS-II cards (on both slots), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1D Mark IV vs Fujifilm X-H1